weijiekoh/mixer/README.md

       [Semaphore](https://github.com/kobigurk/semaphore/) zero-knowledge
       signalling system as a base layer.

+    - A Mixer contract with functions which

+        - Accepts deposits

-    - A Mixer contract with functions which, accepts deposits; accepts a zk-SNARK proof of a deposit, transfers funds to the recipient, and takes an operator's fee; and allows the operator to withdraw all accurred fees.
+        - Accepts mix requests.
+Each request comprises of a zk-SNARK proof that a deposit had been made in the past and has not already been claimed.
+If the proof is valid, it transfers funds to the recipient and takes an operator's fee.

+        - Allows the operator to withdraw all accurred fees.

 ## Local development and testing